- Career Opportunities

 February 20, 2014

 Open.
 Door.
 Policy.

-Every year on February 22, Girl Scouts around the country and Girl Guides around the world celebrate World Thinking Day.
+Girl Scouts around the country and Girl Guides around the world celebrate World Thinking Day every year on February 22.
 The theme for 2014 is: "Education opens doors for all girls and boys!”

 We all agree that education, formal and informal, helps us understand the world around us and is the key to being a successful, contributing member of society.
 Many of us have seen the inspiring documentary “Girl Rising” which profiles the transformational effect of education for girls, many of whom grow up in underserved countries.
 Fortunately, experiential opportunities provided by organizations such as Girl Scouts play an integral role in an informal education for youth, and – as this year’s World Thinking Day theme showcases – Girl Scouts also plays an important role in encouraging formal education.
 I’m so proud to be associated with this Movement, which advances opportunities and successes every day.

 According to the Girl Scout Research Institute’s Alumnae Impact Study, 77% of American girls who participated in Girl Scouting attended college at a higher rate than those who did not.
 Additionally, the longer girls remained active in Girl Scouts, the more likely they were to obtain an undergraduate and/or postgraduate degree; alumnae with six or more years of Girl Scouting experience earned these degrees 20% more often than non-alumnae.
 The result is that programs and experiences in Girl Scouts can inspire the potential in every girl and the confidence to pursue her dreams.